Facebook can never stop fake news, and still be Facebook

 In a meeting with a group of journalists in New York City last week, Facebook laid out its strategy for controlling fake news on its platform.
 The company plans to let users vote news stories up or down based on their credibility, on the assumption that the ones with fewer votes would show up in feeds less often.
 But Facebook will not delete even the most obviously fake or already-debunked news stories.

 This may sound like Facebook is just taking the easy way out of a difficult problem–relying on users to sift through the BS.
-But there’s more to it than that, I’d argue.
-What makes fake news so wildly successful on Facebook has also helped the social network grow to an astounding 2.2 billion users.
+But there’s more to it than that.
+Facebook is by its nature a fertile ground for fake news, as I’ll explain.
+And a leopard can’t change its spots.

-We woke up to the reality that Facebook had been weaponized as a propaganda platform shortly after the election of Donald Trump in November 2016.
-Bogus news stories had been shared far more than real ones, research showed, especially those relating to the presidential candidates and incendiary social issues like Black Lives Matter.
-The election came at a time when Americans had changed the way they got their news, with one study showing that two-thirds of Americans now get their news from social media platforms that don’t employ editors or fact-checkers.
+We woke up to the reality that Facebook had been weaponized by propagandists shortly after the election of Donald Trump in November 2016.
+Content houses and trolls pumped out fake news stories carefully written to incite voters.
+Research showed, in fact, that the bogus stories were shared far more than real ones–especially ones about the presidential candidates and incendiary social issues like Black Lives Matter.
+And the 2016 election came at a time when Americans’ news consumption habits had changed; two thirds of us now get our news from social media platforms that don’t employ editors or fact-checkers.

 Sorry you feel that way.
 The question we face is whether to ban a Page for peddling information debunked by fact-checkers or to demote it so fewer people see it.
 We’ve chosen the second.
 Understand that you disagree, and thanks for the feedback.